Environmental Law Publishes Symposium Edition

 Lewis and Clark’s Environmental Law, the nation’s oldest law review dedicated solely to environmental issues, released Volume 49, No. 3.
 This issue contains scholarship from select speakers who attended the spring Environmental Law Symposium, as well as a discussion of the use of the Administrative Procedure Act as an environmental law from Environmental Law’s prior editor-in-chief.

-This edition of Environmental Law is in a tribute to Professor of Law Emeritus Bill Funk’s 36 years of dedicated teaching at Lewis and Clark Law School.
+This edition of Environmental Law is in a tribute to Professor of Law Emeritus Bill Funk’s 36 years of dedicated teaching at Lewis & Clark Law School.
 Current Editor-in-Chief, Audrey Leonard, stated, “It is our hope that this issue honors Professor Funk’s contributions to the school, its students, and the Environmental, Natural Resources, and Energy Law program.”

 The new edition features five articles from professors who participated in the spring symposium.